 * Virtualised and hybrid appliances that provide distributed service scale-out down to the host and/or tenant.

-* Pay-as-you-go licensing that allows cloud data centre operators to offer a variety of subscription-based L4-7 network services to their customers.
+* Pay-as-you-go licensing that allows cloud data center operators to offer a variety of subscription-based L4-7 network services to their customers.

-* SDN and network virtualisation platform integrations with leading data centre solution providers, including Cisco APIC, IBM SDN-VE, and Microsoft Windows Server Hyper-V Network Virtualisation, with planned integration with VMware NSX.
+* SDN and network virtualisation platform integrations with leading data center solution providers, including Cisco APIC, IBM SDN-VE, and Microsoft Windows Server Hyper-V Network Virtualisation, with planned integration with VMware NSX.